 Karolina is a qualified nurse with clinical experience in many areas of Adult Nursing gained during her professional career.
-She joined ARU in 2017, and is currently a Senior Lecturer teaching the essential knowledge and skills in nursing and on apprenticeship (FdSc Assistant Practitioner).
+She joined ARU in 2017, and is currently a Senior Lecturer teaching the essential knowledge and skills on BSc Nursing (direct entry and apprenticeship).

-Karolina previously graduated from the University of Medical Sciences in Poznan, Poland, with a Master degree in Adult Nursing.
+Karolina previously graduated from the University of Medical Sciences in Poznan, Poland, with a Masters degree in Adult Nursing.

 In 2008, Karolina started her career on a general medical ward.
 She moved to the UK in 2012 where she gained professional experience in a number of different nursing settings.
 She was promoted to a Junior Sister role, where her nursing responsibilities extended to leadership and management, including mentoring the nursing students.